AIE-Seattle-Prog/git-focused/README.md

 - git checkout
   - switch to another branch
   - ... and does like fifty other things (we'll get to those in time)
+- git merge
+  - merges changes from another branch into the current branch

 ## Working Directory